What is a forex license?

 Why do I need to be a licensed forex broker?

 It is important to be a licensed forex broker as this is a mandatory requirement before you can enable currency trading.
 A license permits a broker to carry out financial activities within the parameters of its license.
 Without a forex license, your company is conducting business illegally and will not be protected from any lawsuits or grievance procedures.
 In addition, you are putting your clients at risk as their accounts will not be protected by the supervisory authority in place.

 Who regulates forex brokers?

 Forex brokers are regulated by the financial supervisory authority in place within a jurisdiction.
 Each jurisdiction has its own financial supervisory authority that imposes its own regulations as specified within the license.
 For example in America, forex brokers are regulated by the National Futures Association.
 Their aim is to oversee all futures activities, and ensure that investors are protected.
 Every country is regulated by a different financial authority; however their operations are all related.

 Forex trading software provides a platform for both your broker dealers and your clients to conduct trade.
-With the facility of forex trading software, your company is able to make skilled trading decisions.
-When looking for trading software it is important to find a competitive platform, as this can affect the nature of your forex trading facilities significantly.
+With the facility of FX trading software, your company is able to make skilled trading decisions.
+When looking for trading software it is important to find a competitive platform, as this can affect the nature of your trading facilities significantly.
 For more information on forex broker software, please click here.